 Brighton is a very small village located in the state of Illinois.
 With a population of 2,198 people and two constituent neighborhoods, Brighton is the 465th largest community in Illinois.

 Brighton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brighton is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Brighton who work in office and administrative support (12.93%), sales jobs (12.71%), and healthcare (11.86%).
+Overall, Brighton is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Brighton who work in sales jobs (15.54%), office and administrative support (13.89%), and healthcare (11.82%).

-Being a small village, Brighton does not have a public transit system used by locals to get to and from work.
+Brighton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Brighton in 2010 was $25,252, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,008 for a family of four.
+The per capita income in Brighton in 2010 was $26,332, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $105,328 for a family of four.
 However, Brighton contains both very wealthy and poor people as well.

 The people who call Brighton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brighton residents report their race to be White, followed by Native American.
-Important ancestries of people in Brighton include Irish, English, Italian, and French .
+The greatest number of Brighton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brighton include Irish, English, French , and Italian.

 The most common language spoken in Brighton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and German.